LS3solutions/openstream-server/installer/REAMDE.md

-### Open-App Windows installer
+# Open-App Windows installer

-#### Requirements
+## Requirements
-- All the requirements from Open-Stream app in the root folder.
+- All the requirements to build Open-Stream app.
-- Qt Installer framework in Msys2 platform:  `mingw-w64-qt-installer-framework`.
+- Qt Installer framework in Msys2 platform.
+Package name `mingw-w64-qt-installer-framework`.

-#### Build installer
+## Build installer

-- Go to `./packages/com.openstream.openstreamapp/data`
+### Folders structure

+For building the installer, you're going to use the `config` folder and the `package` folder.

+- Copy the openstream app builded files and shared `.dll` into `installer\packages\com.openstream.openstreamapp\data`.

+### Manifest file

+Manifest file allows for execution with highest privileges on Windows.

-- Copy the `openstreamapp.exe` file obtained when you build the project (copy into `./packages/com.openstream.openstreamapp/data`).
+- Add the `installer\manifest.xml` manifest file to the `openstreamapp.exe`.

-- Copy the `openstreamhost.exe` obtained when you build the project.
-Copy it in the folder `./packages/com.openstream.openstreamapp/dataopenstreamhost`.
+That can be done with using `mt.exe` from the Windows SDK tool.
+The command executed from within `data` folder looks like:

+- `mt.exe -manifest ..\..\..\manifest.xml -outputresource:openstreamapp.exe;#1`

+### AutoStart functionality

+- Create a folder `utils` in `installer\packages\com.openstream.openstreamapp\data`
-- Copy the `AutoLoginTaskSchedulerProject.exe` for the auto logging functionality.
-Copy it in the folder `./packages/com.openstream.openstreamapp/utils` (Source and instructions on how to compile this file can be found in `AutoLoginTaskSchedulerProject` in openstream-server base folder).
+- Copy `AutoLoginTaskSchedulerProject.exe` in `installer\packages\com.openstream.openstreamapp\data\utils`

+AutoStart functionality is encapsulated within an external `.exe` application.
+Source and instructions on how to compile this file can be found in `AutoLoginTaskSchedulerProject` in openstream-server base folder.

-- Execute `windeployqt` for `openstreamapp.exe`.
-- Extract `data.rar` there.
-(Contains the `dlls` required by the app to run.
-They can be statically added later on, but for now they are required).
-- Inside of `openstreamhost` extract the `dlls.rar` to extract the dll's required by the host at runtime.
-- Add the manifest file `openstream.exe.manifest.xml` to the `openstreamapp.exe` using the Windows SDK tool `mt.exe`.
-- Open `MSYS2 MinGW 64` console, and cd to `.` (`installer` folder).
+There's a donwload ready file: https://github.com/m4rkoup/openstream-server/releases/tag/vFeb2021

+### Gamepad support

+- Create a folder `gamepad_support` in `installer\packages\com.openstream.openstreamapp\data`
+- Copy the `ViGEmBusSetup_x64.msi`

+Donwload the `ViGEmBusSetup_x64.msi` file from: https://github.com/ViGEm/ViGEmBus/releases

+### Build the installer

+After previous sections are completed, you can build the installer with one command using Qt installer framework:

+- go to `/openstream-server/installer`
-- Run command: `/mingw64/bin/binarycreator.exe -c config/config.xml -p packages [Installer Name]`
+- execute ` /mingw64/bin/binarycreator.exe -c config/config.xml -p packages [your installer name]`

-- Wait for the command to finish.
+This should produce the installer file in `/openstream-server/installer`.